elastic/integrations/dev/import-beats-resources/fortinet/docs/README.md

 # Fortinet Integration

-This integration is for Fortinet FortiOS logs sent in the syslog format.
+This integration is for Fortinet FortiOS and FortiClient Endpoint logs sent in the syslog format.
 It includes the following datasets for receiving logs:

 - `firewall` dataset: consists of Fortinet FortiGate logs.
+- `clientendpoint` dataset: supports Fortinet FortiClient Endpoint Security logs.

 ## Compatibility